Does Insurance Cover a Cracked Windshield?

 The total price of your auto glass replacement will depend on many factors like:

-If the cost of replacing your windshield is more than the amount of your deductible, your independent insurance agent might recommend you make a claim and pay the deductible.
-An independent agent can help you better understand how much you will have to pay in the event of a windshield repair or replacement.
+If the cost of replacing a windshield is more than the amount of your deductible, your insurance agent might recommend you make a claim and pay the deductible.

 How to Get Car Insurance Coverage for Windshield Damage

-Independent insurance agents are experts in understanding when to use your insurance to repair or replace a damaged windshield.
-If you don’t currently have auto glass coverage on your car insurance policy, an independent agent can help you find the right coverage for your vehicle.
+If you don’t currently have auto glass coverage on your commercial auto insurance policy, an independent agent can help you find the right coverage for your business needs.

 Contact an Agent to Get a Quote for Auto Insurance

-Learn more about how Main Street America car insurance can help protect your vehicle and save you from unexpected out-of-pocked costs.
+Learn more about how Main Street America commercial auto insurance can help protect your business and save you from unexpected out-of-pocked costs.
 Find an agent to answer all your questions and get the coverage that is right for you.